 This has changed significantly this year from previous years.
 Out of the 10 competences they test SEVEN in this exercise compared to an average of four in the others.

-This exercise is all about how to lead your team, but not just in setting out the culture and how you’ll operate as a man-manager (which you must cover), but then also how you’ll delegate tasks to each person in your team to strengthen them where they’re inefficient, play to their strengths to get the best results and also how you’ll address conflict and tension and make people feel more appreciated and support those looking for promotion.
+This exercise is all about how to lead your team: setting out the culture and how you will operate as a man-manager; delegate to strengthen your team where they are inefficient; play to their strengths to get the best results; address conflict and tension; make people feel more appreciated; and support those looking for promotion.

 You need to set out this leadership approach and give out these tasks to sort out a project/solve a problem with a project or come up with a new initiative.
 You will be given a specific task that needs managing and they want the detail of how to do it as if they are saying, “go ahead, do it now”.
 So think of it like that, and get down what you would do – what tasks to perform, who to email, who to consult, how long will it all take, what are the risks, and how can you mitigate them.